-Salmon with Dill Sauce
+Salmon with Dill Sauce Recipe

 - 1 bunch dill

-Sort through the dill and reserve some nice fronds to garnish.
+- Sort through the dill and reserve some nice fronds to garnish.
 Pick about a handful of dill and finely chop it.

 - Combine the dill with the Greek yogurt, mixing well.
 Chill for the flavors to combine while preparing the salmon.

 - Preheat the flat top grill or skillet to a medium temperature.